 (to subsection (B)): "Readily accessible ... through publication on the agency website" means publicly available in a way that is clear, logical, and comprehensive.
-Recommendation 2018 5, 84 Fed.
+Recommendation 2018-5, 84 Fed.
 Reg. at 2142.
-The information
+The information Commented [MA280]: Lou will consider the best way to structure this section.

-Commented [MA234]: Bill: Reads like Recommendation language, not Rule language.
+Commented [MA281]: Bill: Reads like Recommendation language, not Rule language.

-Commented [MA235R234]: Subcommittee endorsed the language Bill proposed to resolve this issue.
+Commented [MA282R281]: Subcommittee endorsed the language Bill proposed to resolve this issue.